JohnnyAIO-TFD/JohnnyAIO-TFD/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-Jonathan%20Torres-0072b1?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/jonathan-torres-a5796b117/ "Connect on LinkedIn")
 [![Twitter Badge](https://img.shields.io/badge/-@Linux_AIO-00acee?style=flat&logo=Twitter&logoColor=white)](https://twitter.com/intent/follow?screen_name=Linux_AIO "Follow on Twitter")

 I am from Venezuela.
-I have 24 years old.
+I am 25 years old.
 I study Computer Science at Central University of Venezuela, 3rd Year.
 I would like to be a Senior Full Stack Developer, I would like to connect new people, do a lot of softwares, get a job international, and participate in events.

 🌱 I’m currently learning: Microservices, ReactJS, React Native, Problem Solving (advanced) and Data Structures.

 🔭 I’m currently working on Itconectas, that develop so many programs for venezuela business.

+🔭 I’m currently taking a lot of interviews, to changed my job ang growing my professional.

 # Projects that I have worked